spacemex/SpaceSkill-Api/README.md

 ## Conclusion

-SkillApi provides a robust platform for skill management in Bukkit plugins.
-For detailed documentation and further examples, please visit the [GitHub repository](https://github.com/spacemex/SkillApi).
+SpaceSkill-Api provides a robust platform for skill management in Bukkit plugins.
+For detailed documentation and further examples, please visit the [GitHub repository](https://github.com/spacemex/SpaceSkill-Api).

 Feel free to open issues or contribute to the repository!
 Happy coding!